classiebit/eventmie-pro-docs/resources/docs/1.7/update.md

 <a name="update-service"></a>
 ## Update Service

-You can update your website with latest version for free by following the below update guide.
+You can update your website with the latest version for free by following the below update guide.
 But, if you want us to update your website with the latest version, we also provide paid `update Service`.

 <br>
 There are two types of update service-

-1. Simple Update Service Cost **USD 75**: If there are **NO CODE CUSTOMISATIONS** in your website.
+1. Simple Update Service Cost **USD 75**: If there are **NO CODE CUSTOMISATIONS** on your website.
-2. Advanced Update Service Cost **USD 150**: If there are **CODE CUSTOMISATIONS** in your website.
+2. Advanced Update Service Cost **USD 150**: If there are **CODE CUSTOMISATIONS** on your website.

 <br>
-To request paid update service, please send us an email on `info@classiebit.com` and we'll get back to you.
+To request paid update service, please send us an email at `info@classiebit.com` and we'll get back to you.

 <a name="Steps-to-update"></a>